 Contract clause

-Include the 52.210-1 Market Research clause in all non-commercial solicitations and contracts over $6 million to ensure compliance with FAR market research requirements.
+Insert the 52.210-1 Market Research clause in all non-commercial solicitations and contracts over $7.5 million to ensure compliance with FAR requirements.

 Overview

-FAR 10.003 requires contracting officers to include the clause at 52.210-1, Market Research, in solicitations and contracts that exceed $6 million, except when acquiring commercial products or commercial services.
-This clause ensures that market research requirements are formally incorporated into applicable contracts, promoting informed acquisition decisions and compliance with market research policies.
+FAR 10.003 requires contracting officers to include the clause at 52.210-1, Market Research, in solicitations and contracts exceeding $7.5 million, except when acquiring commercial products or commercial services.
+This clause ensures that market research requirements are formally incorporated into applicable contracts, reinforcing the importance of market research in the acquisition process for large, non-commercial procurements.

 Key Rules